Treekay/Data-Mining/tutorial/README.md

 Materials for Data Mining Course
 ============================================

-This repo is for holding the materials for the DM summer course in SYSU.
+This repo is for holding the materials for the DM course.

 Please navigate into the subfolders to see specific instructions for each of the materials.